thingbound/abstract-things/docs/common/power.rst

 .. describe:: powerChanged

 	The current power state has changed.
+Payload will be current power state as a :doc:`boolean </values/boolean>`.

 	.. sourcecode:: js